hyperdriveguy/people-network/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}
 This is a small C# program meant to track your relationships (friends/family) similar to the "friends" features of some social networks.
-This is meant to be an exercise in learing C# and application of graph theory (searching and traversal).
+This is meant to be an exercise in learing C# and application of graph theory.
 I came up with the idea when I wanted to invite people to a party that were in a certain geolocation and had some additional mutual friend.

-{Provide a description of the software that you wrote to demonstrate the C# language.}
+In it's current state, you can add a set number of people and have regurgitated back to you.

-{Describe your purpose for writing this software.}
+As of yet, no relationships (edges on a graph) are implemented via this program.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}